-And while it’s not any more complicated to make than a trifle or an icebox cake, I’ve only made actual Tiramisu twice at home.
-I’ve made other things with the flavors of Tiramisu.
-But I bought some mascarpone with the notion of making Tiramisu.
-I’d picked up some ladyfingers the last time we were in Sioux Falls, and had been saving them for just such an occasion.
+I picked up some mascarpone with the notion of making Tiramisu.
+I’d bought some ladyfingers the last time we were in Sioux Falls, and had been saving them for just such an occasion.

-So last weekend, I used the last of my espresso, and I made some Tiramisu.
+So last weekend, I used the last of my espresso, and I made myself some Tiramisu.

 And oh, it was SO worth it.
 The bambino didn’t recall ever having it, and Jay doesn’t go nuts for it the way I do, but they both asked for second pieces.
 I polished off the rest myself (over the course of a couple days).

-Traditionally, Tiramisu is made with raw eggs, which is how I made this recipe.
-To cut down on the skeeviness of consuming said raw eggs, I used pasteurized ones, Davidson’s Safest Choice:
+Traditionally, Tiramisu is made with raw eggs, and that is how I made this recipe.
+To cut down on the skeeviness of consuming raw eggs, I used pasteurized ones, from Davidson’s Safest Choice:

-And as I already said, he liked it enough, he had seconds!
+And as I already mentioned, he liked it enough, he had seconds!
 If I had my way, I would’ve kept the entire dessert for myself.